 List files – using ls command

-The ‘ls’ command is used to list directories and files of a directory.
+The ‘ls’ command lists the directories and files of a directory.
 By default, the ‘ls’ command lists all files and directories of the current directory.
 You will use the following command to list items of the current directory:

-You can also list items of a directory in a recursive manner.
+You can also recursively list items of a directory.
 To list files of a particular directory recursively, you will use the following command:

 $ ls -R

-You can also list files of another system’s directory.
+You can also list files from another system’s directory.
 For this purpose, you will give the whole path of a particular directory with ‘ls’ command.
-For example, if you want to list your home directory files then you will use the ‘ls /home/sam’ that will list all files of the home directory.
+For example, if you want to list your home directory files, then you will use the ‘ls /home/sam’ that will list all files of the home directory.

 Change directory – using cd command

-The ‘cd’ command is used to change from the current to another directory.
+The ‘cd’ command changes from the current to another directory.

 Cd command example

-For example, if you want to move into ‘Downloads’ then you will use ‘cd Downloads’ that will take you in the Downloads directory.
+For example, if you want to move into ‘Downloads’ then you will use ‘cd Downloads’ which will take you to the Downloads directory.

-Using cd command you can also move into a particular directory by giving the full path as ‘cd /home/sam/personal’.
+Using the cd command, you can also move into a particular directory by giving the full path as ‘cd /home/sam/personal’.